flexera-public/policy_templates/security/azure/secure_transfer_required/README.md

-# Azure Ensure High Severity Alerts
+# Azure Ensure Secure Transfer Required

 ## What it does

-This policy checks all Azure subscriptions to ensure that they are configured to send out high severity alerts.
-An incident is raised with the offending subscriptions if any are found that don't.
+This policy checks all Azure storage accounts to ensure that they are configured to require secure transfer.
+An incident is raised with the offending storage accounts if any are found that don't.

 ## Functional Details

 The Azure Resource Manager API is used to get a list of subscriptions.
-This list is then used to query the "/providers/Microsoft.Security/securityContacts" endpoint iteratively in order to find the properties.alertNotifications.minimalSeverity and properties.alertNotifications.state settings for each subscription.
+This list is then used to query the "/providers/Microsoft.Storage/storageAccounts" endpoint iteratively to gather the relevant metadata for each storage account.

 ## Input Parameters